 5. What birds are popular on Christmas cards?

-7. Stephen I was anointed king of a country in the year 1000, on Christmas Day.
-It’s:
+7. Stephen I was anointed King of which country in the year 1000, on Christmas Day?

 8. What did Scottish nationalist students take from Westminster Abbey on 25th December 1950?

 9. When was the first ever organised Christmas Day swim?